afair/email_address/README.md

 #### Validation

+The only true validation is to send a message to the email address and have the user (or process) verify it has been received.
+Syntax checks help prevent erroneous input.
+Even sent messages can be silently dropped, or bounced back after acceptance.
+Even conditions such as a "Mailbox Full" can mean the email address is known but abandoned.

 There are different levels of validations you can perform.
 By default, it will validate to the "Provider" (if known), or "Conventional" format defined as the "default" provider.
 You may pass a a list of parameters to select